 This all shows the incredible power of failure analysis.
 But the key here is to change the relationship to it and establish a system for improvement.
 We hear countless times that failure is good and that we can learn from it.
 Even that we have to fail to succeed.
 But more often than not, failure demoralises us, and we lose the will for analysis, future changes and improvement.
 However, usually, the most effective and most useful improvement is the one that stems from it.
 Every major entrepreneur today is saying that.
 Why wouldn't it be true?

 Let's now return to Micheal Jordan.
 He is considered to be the greatest basketball player of all time.
 However, he didn't even make the team in high school, yet he went on to become an all-time great.
 No matter what happened to him, he wanted to prove to himself and to others that he can do better.

 Don't take this as a discouragement.
 Michael Jordan was great, but he had to become great.
 Aviation didn't go from 25% crashes to 0.0000002% in one day or one year.
 Not even one decade for that matter.
 Just as, Kaplan didn't manage to decrease the amount of money spent on lawsuits by 74% immediately.
 It's a process that needs to take place before success and knowledge do.
-It's compounding knowledge in a way.

 Therefore, take this as an encouragement.